TN456/FieldGuard/README.md

 # FieldGuard - Livestock Health Monitoring System

-FieldGuard is a multi-phase, Docker-based project that simulates livestock health data, streams it through Apache Kafka and prepares the foundation for anomaly detection, APIs, and dashboards.
-Phase 1 focuses on setting up the infrastructure on Windows using Docker compose (Kafka, Zookeeper, MongoDB, and MySQL).
+FieldGuard is a multi-phase, event-driven project that simulates livestock health data, streams it through Apache Kafka, and processes it for anomaly detection.

+**Phase 1 & 2 are complete:** The project currently provisions a full data infrastructure via Docker and runs a realistic Python-based simulator that generates complex telemetry (GPS, heart rate, temperature) based on biological state machines.

 ## Project Goals

-- Provide an end-to-end, realistic data streaming/ backend project centered on livestock health.
+- **Realistic Simulation:** Move beyond random number generation by using state machines to simulate biological health events (Healthy -> Incubating -> Fever -> Recovery).
-- Use **event-driven architecture** with Kafka as the message broker.
+- **Event-Driven Architecture:** Utilize Apache Kafka as the central nervous system for data streaming.
-- Store data in both **MongoDB** (for alerts/documents) and **MySQL** (for relational/job data).
+- **Hybrid Storage:** Store data in **MongoDB** (document store for alerts/logs) and **MySQL** (relational data for farm management).

 ---

+## Architecture & Phases

-## Phase 1 - Infrastructure (Windows + Docker)
+### Phase 1 - Infrastructure (Docker)

-### Services Provisioned

-All services are started via `docker-compose.yml`:
+Infrastructure is managed via `docker-compose.yml` on Windows/Linux:

-- **Zookeeper** - Coordinates Kafka broker metadata.
+- **Zookeeper:** Manages Kafka broker metadata.
-- **Kafka** - Message broker for livestock telemetry.
-    - Internal listener for Docker network.
-    - External listener for the Windows host.
+- **Kafka:** Handles the `animal-health-stream` topic.
+Configured with dual listeners (Internal for Docker, External for Host).
-- **MongoDB** - NoSQL store for alerts and health events.
+- **MongoDB:** NoSQL storage for incoming health alerts.
-- **MySQL** - Relational database for jobs, configurations, and aggregated data.
+- **MySQL:** Relational storage for farm configurations.

+### Phase 2 - Livestock Simulator (Python)
+A sophisticated producer service that:
+- Simulates a herd of **50 animals** (Cows, Sheep, Goats).
+- Uses **Geofencing logic** to constrain movement within simulated pastures.
+- Implements a **Health State Machine** where animals can contract illnesses, exhibit symptoms (fever, low rumination), and recover or deteriorate.
+- Streams JSON telemetry to Kafka in real-time.

 ---